 Summary of main findings

 Although other reviews have found an association between SSB and caries and erosion, to our knowledge, our study is the first to quantify this relationship using different levels of consumption.
 We found not only a positive association but also a dose-response gradient between SSB consumption and caries.
 Our analyses show that people who consume larger quantities of SSB (daily or several times a week) have greater odds of having dental caries and erosion, and higher caries rates than people who consume smaller amounts (less than twice a week).
-The evidence was robust in establishing these relationships given the lack of publication bias, quality of studies, the strength of the effect and the dose-response relationship found between SSB and caries.
+The evidence was robust in establishing these relationships given the lack of publication bias, quality of studies, the strength of the effect and the dose-response relationship found between SSB and caries and erosion.

 Comparison with previous reviews

-Our findings are consistent with other reviews.5,12,15-18 Previous studies have reported the effect of SSB on either caries or erosion; however, they are unclear on the amounts of SSB used, only compare the effect of no consumption with absolute consumption of SSB, or provide a narrative analysis.
-While the majority conclude that there is substantial evidence supporting an association between SSB consumption and caries and erosion,15-18 there is uncertainty regarding the strength with one study5 claiming (based on results from only four studies) that although this association is positive, it is small (r=0.03).
-Existing reviews lack clarity about the amount of SSB considered in their analyses.
+Our findings are consistent with other reviews.5,12,15-18 However, previous studies compare the effect of no consumption with absolute consumption of SSB, or provide a narrative analysis.
+While the majority conclude that there is substantial evidence supporting an association between SSB consumption and caries and erosion,15-18 there is uncertainty regarding the strength, with one review5 claiming (based on results from four studies) that although this association is positive, it is small (r=0.03).
+Existing reviews are somewhat unclear about the amount of SSB considered in their analyses.
 Salas et al. (2015)18 for example, report that higher consumption levels of SSB are associated with erosion, but the authors do not define ‘high’ levels of consumption.
 Similarly, while Li et al. (2012)17 report that the OR for SSB consumption and erosion is 2.41 (similar to our findings) they do not clarify the amounts of SSB being compared.
-The findings of our review corroborate these positive associations between SSB and caries and erosion, but go further by quantifying the relationships more precisely, based on amounts of SSB consumed, thereby increasing the robustness of the evidence.
+The findings of our review corroborate these positive associations between SSB and caries and erosion, but go further by quantifying the relationships more precisely, based on amounts of SSB consumed.

 Strengths and limitations

-The main strength of our review is that it quantifies the association between SSB and caries and erosion, providing a dose-response relationship and comparing different levels of consumption.
+The main strength of our review is that it quantifies the association between different levels of SSB consumption and caries and erosion, providing a dose-response relationship.
 Additionally, our review includes studies from a variety of countries (twenty-two) and provides a detailed assessment of the characteristics of the included studies showing the quality and certainty levels of the evidence.
 The certainty of evidence was assessed for each outcome using the GRADE approach, which was rated strong for dental caries and most of the erosion subgroup meta-analyses and moderate for the subgroup analyses using DMFT scores.
 These certainty levels were shaped by the strong effects found in the analyses, the low risk of bias in the majority of the studies and the lack of publication bias.
 These levels assure that the findings of this review are robust and can inform future public health policies regarding SSB consumption and oral health.

-Although the studies included in this review were cross-sectional, and therefore cannot inform temporal relationships as longitudinal studies would,20 the established biological plausibility of the relationship between sugar consumption and caries,13 along with the strength of association and dose-response relationship observed in our review, suggest that the relationship between SSB consumption and dental carries is likely to be causal.
+Although the studies included in this review were cross-sectional, and therefore cannot inform temporal relationships as longitudinal studies would,20 the established biological plausibility of the relationship between sugar consumption and caries,13 along with the strength of association and dose-response relationship observed in our review, suggest that the relationship between SSB consumption and dental carries is likely to be causal.36